How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 • One-time passwords / Guest unlock methods

-• Automations involving door, such as turning on the lights when door is unlocked from the outside
+• Automations involving door, such as turning on the lights when door is unlocked from the outside, or an “Away Mode” function

 We don’t consider any of these critical, just nice to have.